SNIP: Speculative Execution and Non-Interference Preservation for Compiler Transformations: Fixing Weaknesses in Register Allocation

 The first type of transition is enabled only for instruction-matched $\nstatec \rinstinj \nstated$.
 It executes a transition simultaneously in both programs via $\nstatec \ntrans{\leakp}{\directp} \nstatee$ and $\nstated \ntrans{\leak}{\direct} \nstatef$.
 The second type is enabled only for shuffling states.
 In that case, $\nstatec$ stutters while $\nstated$ progresses through the shuffle sequence.
 In both cases, the transition needs to update the poison values depending on the transition rules taken in $\prog$ and $\tra$.
 We present how $\prodra$ updates poison values in \Cref{rules:pstack,rules:ploads,rules:pstores,rules:pspec,rules:pshuffle}.
 We mirror the approach in the semantics and provide the updates in two steps.
 In a first step, we define the updates for instruction-matched, speculation-free states in \Cref{rules:pstack,rules:ploads,rules:pstores}.
 They represent the transitions for the speculation-free semantics (\Cref{rules:spec-free}).
 In the second step we lift the speculation-free updates with \Cref{rules:pspec} to define the transitions of the product on the speculative semantics (\Cref{rules:spec}). \Cref{rules:pshuffle} defines the transitions for shuffling states.
-The instruction-matched transitions for $\IWnop$, $\IWasgn{\rega}{\regb}{\regc}$ and $\IWif{\regb}$ can be found in the appendix.
+The instruction-matched transitions for $\IWnop$, $\IWasgn{\rega}{\regb\op\regc}$ and $\IWif{\regb}$ can be found in the appendix.
 We explain the transitions in detail.
 The transitions \labelcref{rule:pintro-load,rule:pintro-store} are the source of poison values.
 They represent the situation from above, where we argued that values between $\prog$ and $\tra$ can differ: In \labelcref{rule:pintro-load} a target program's speculating unsafe load (recognizable from the directive $\Dload{\varstack}{\adrp}$) loads from a spilled register's stack location.
 The source program cannot perform that load and thus has to perform any other unsafe load.
 This leads to different loaded values and poisons the register loaded to.
 While we could choose the location of the unsafe access in $\prog$, the register is poisoned in either case, so we allow arbitrary unsafe loads in $\prog$.
-Similarly, in \labelcref{rule:pintro-store} a speculating unsafe store poisons the overwritten memory location from the source program.
-Again, the source program can not replay that store and needs to store somewhere else.
-In this case, we always let the source program store to $\vara$ instead, because it reduces the number of poisoned memory locations for static analysis.
-The overwritten register and the memory location are both poisoned.
+Similarly, in \labelcref{rule:pintro-store} a speculating unsafe store poisons the source program's register $\regd$ by overwriting it on the stack.
+Again, the source program cannot replay that store as $\regd$ is a register and needs to store somewhere else.
+In this case, we always let the source program store to $\vara$ instead, because this reduces the number of poisoned memory locations for static analysis.
+The overwritten stack-allocated register $\regd$ and the memory location in $\vara$ are both poisoned.
 Notice how both rules require the source program to access memory unsafely, as well.
 This is because the register holding the offset address must be healthy, $\pregof{\regb} = \healthy$, and thus has the same value in $\statec$ and $\stated$.
 The address must be healthy, because a poisonous address could be unsafe to leak.
 A weakly poisoned address, on the other hand, would be 0 in $\tra$ which is always a safe access.
 This is because we chose $\IWslh{\rega}$ to wipe a register to 0.
 Any other constant would work the same way, but the number of rules in the product would increase.